 The greens range in size from huge to about average and have minor slope and undulation.
-They held the ball well, run a little fast (they are kept at a 9 to 10) but true, and they are relatively easy to read.
+They held the ball well, ran a good speed (they are kept at a 9 to 10) and ran true, and they are relatively easy to read.
 The majority of the greens were in above average condition.
-The last played in February they were dormant but overseeded and int great shape.
-The fringe is wide - 5 to 6 feet - and puttable.

 Bottom line - a very good course with great conditions and an excellent value.
 One of the best munis in Texas.

 Rates: $41.00 to $53.00

 The pro shop is very well stocked with all the basics, the grill serves an excellent burger, and the practice facility is ok.
-All of the bathrooms have recently renovated and a new pavilion has been built.
+All of the bathrooms were recently renovated and a new pavilion was built.